Student Research Grants in Malacology

 Funding uses: Research

-Location of project: Canada, Costa Rica, El Salvador, Guatemala, Mexico, Nicaragua, Panama, Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming Expand all
+Location of project: Canada, Costa Rica, El Salvador, Guatemala, Mexico, Nicaragua, Panama, Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming Show all

 As part of their commitment to the continued study of mollusks, the Western Society of Malacologists are again pleased to announce the availability of grants to support student research in malacology.
 Funds are available for actual research costs, including but not limited to, field and laboratory equipment, chemicals, photographic supplies, computer time and supplies, microscope usage fees, and reasonable research travel costs.